PaddlePaddle/Paddle/doc/fluid/design/dist_train/async_update.md

 ### Trainer

-- For the multiple devices distributed training, we need to aggregate the gradient variables which placed on different devices firstly, and then schedule a `SendVars` Operator to send the gradient variables to the multiple PServer instances.
+- For the multiple devices distributed training, we need to aggregate the gradient variables which placed on different devices firstly and then schedule a `SendVars` Operator to send the gradient variables to the multiple PServer instances.
 - Schedule `FetchVars` operator to fetch the latest parameter from PServer before running the forward ops.